 If a parent objects to his/her child's use of instructional materials, the teacher shall provide alternate instruction and an equal, equitable, alternate assignment.

-If a parent objects to the use of the material with other children besides his/her own child, the complainant must file the objections in writing on the District-approved Citizen's Request for Reconsideration of Classroom Instructional Materials form and submit the form to the principal who will give it to the School-Based Instructional Materials Review Committee (same committee membership as the School-Based Library Information Review Committee).
+If a parent objects to the use of the material with other children besides his/her own child, the complainant must file the objections in writing on the District-approved Complaint Regarding Library Instructional Materials (Form A) and submit the form to the principal who will give it to the School-Based Instructional Materials Review Committee (same committee membership as the School-Based Library Information Review Committee).
 This review committee appointed by the principal is composed of three (3) faculty members, two (2) parents chosen by the school advisory council, two (2) members representing the community, and the library information specialist, who shall serve as the non-voting chairman/facilitator.
-The review committee will contact the respective subject area curriculum supervisor(s) for input.
+The review committee will contact the respective subject area content specialist (s) for input.
 The principal will inform the Superintendent of the complaint.

 The material in question will remain in use until the School-Based Instructional Materials Review Committee recommends a final decision.

 The School-Based Instructional Materials Review Committee will read or view the challenged materials referred to it.
 The committee should check the general acceptance of the materials by reading professional reviews provided by the Superintendent or designee.
 These professional reviews should present a balanced view if possible.
 The committee should weigh values and faults against each other and form opinions based on the material as a whole and not on passages pulled out of context.
 The review committee will meet to discuss the material and the complainant and teacher will be invited to speak.
 The principal and appropriate District personnel should attend the meeting.
 The committee will prepare a report of its findings.
-Copies of the report will be given to the complainant and filed in the offices of the principal, the Regional Superintendent, the Superintendent, and the Area Superintendent for Curriculum and Instruction.
+Copies of the report will be given to the complainant by the principal.
+Additional copies will be provided to , the Area Superintendent, Associate Superintendent for Teaching and Learning, and the Superintendent.

-The subject area curriculum supervisor may convene a committee of representative stakeholders to review the acceptability and continuance of the source for District-wide use.
-Supervisors will follow procedures developed by the Secondary Language Arts Supervisor.
-The committee will review the issue and make a recommendation to the Superintendent.
+The subject area content specialist may convene a committee of representative stakeholders to review the acceptability and continuance of the challenged materials for District-wide use.
+Content Specialists will follow procedures developed by the Division of Teaching and Learning.
+The committee will review the challenged material and make additional recommendations to the Superintendent.
 The Superintendent will review the committee's recommendation and decide the issue.
 The Superintendent's decision shall be final.

-The complainant may appeal the decision of the School-Based Instructional Materials Review Committee to the District Committee for Challenged Materials (same committee membership as the District First Amendment Review Committee) appointed by the Area Superintendent for Curriculum and Instruction and composed of two (2) representatives from the County Council of PTAs, two (2) members representing the community, three (3) teachers, and a non-voting chairman/facilitator.
-The Subject Area Curriculum Supervisor will assist the chairman/facilitator.
-The Superintendent or the curriculum supervisor(s) will provide input to the District Committee for Challenged Materials.
+The complainant may appeal the decision of the School-Based Instructional Materials Review Committee to the District Committee for Challenged Materials (same committee membership as the District First Amendment Review Committee) appointed by the Associate Superintendent for Teaching and Learning and composed of two (2) representatives from the County Council of PTAs, two (2) members representing the community, three (3) teachers, and a non-voting chairman/facilitator.
+The content specialist will assist the chairman/facilitator.
+The Superintendent or the content specialists will provide input to the District Committee for Challenged Materials.
 The decision of the District Committee for Challenged Materials shall be final.

 F.S.
-1001.32(2), 1001.41, 1001.42, 1001.43, 1006.28, 1006.34, 1006.40 F.S.
+1001.32(2), 1001.41, 1001.42, 1001.43, 1006.28, 1006.283, 1006.34, 1006.40 F.S.
 1006.42 F.A.C.
 6A-1.0955

+Revised --/--/--

 Approved as to form and legality: